 We standardized species names following the taxonomic backbone of the Global Biodiversity Information Facility (GBIF) using the function name_backbone from the package rgbif (Chamberlain et al., 2022) in the R statistical language (R Core Team, 2022).
 We excluded species for which no taxonomic information or none of the traits were available.
-Species traits were available for more than 80% of species across all food webs (Table 1; Appendix S2).
+More than 80% of traits were available across species of all food webs (Table 1; Appendix S2).
 For remaining species, we imputed missing traits using the MissForest algorithm implemented in the missForest R package (Stekhoven & Buehlmann, 2012) for amphibians, birds, mammals and reptiles separately.
 MissForest uses random forests to iteratively predict missing data from the known data.
 Each random forest uses a different trait as response variable and the remaining traits as predictors.

 Phylogeny data